maxrbriggs/todo/README.txt

 Requirements
 ------------
-Setting the TODO and EDITOR environment variables.
+Setting the TODO_DIR and EDITOR environment variables.

-TODO
+TODO_DIR
 	The location of your to-do file
 EDITOR
 	Your prefered text editor